p2p-org/polkadot-profit-transformer/README.md

 To reduce tables amount, we store this data slighlty denormalized, e.g. for proposals we store events such as `proposed`, `approved`, `executed` as well as `Votes` records from 'vote' extrinsics.

 It is possible to extract all data from this storage by the SQL queries and/or GraphQL queries.

+# How to add additional processor

+To add an additional processor:

+- create new tables in DB to store processed data
+- add Knex models to the [models folder](./main/src/apps/common/infra/postgresql/models)
+- add DB repository to the [postgres repos folder](./main/src/apps/common/infra/postgresql/)
+- create processor folder in the [modules folder](./main/src/modules)
+- add processor files similar to the other processors
+- initialize repository and processor in [app ignitor](./main/src/apps/main/index.ts)
+- add event name to the EventName enum in [EventBus](./main/src/modules/event-bus/event-bus.ts#L17)
+- dispatch event with necessary data via eventBus.dispatch
+  - do it in Block Processor with event or extrinsic call, selected by section/method
+  - you can find existing dispatches [here](./main/src/modules/streamer/block-processor.ts#L104)
+- subscribe your processor hanlders on the target events in [app ignitor](./main/src/apps/main/index.ts#L81)

+**We've added [README file](./main/src/modules/identity-processor/README.md) to the [identity processor](./main/src/modules/identity-processor) with the detailed explanation of how this processor works**

 # How to add new chain to the platform